ysyk2021/the-art-of-feedback-coaching-coaching-and-mentoring-skills-for-developing-others/src/chapter-2-1.md

-Chapter 2: Understanding the Psychology of Feedback Coaching: Recognizing the Different Factors that Impact Feedback Coaching Effectiveness
+Recognizing the Different Factors that Impact Feedback Coaching Effectiveness
 ===========================================================================================================================================

 Understanding the psychology of feedback coaching is essential for effective coaching and mentoring.
 In this chapter, we will explore the different factors that impact feedback coaching effectiveness.